 No. We use the first $110 (inc GST) of any sponsorship to help fund the costs of the rally.
 Anything over $110 inc GST is therefore a donation, is tax deductible and goes towards your team’s total.

 Do all of the funds raised go to the Cancer Council?

-Up to 49% of the initial $4,000 is used to cover event organising costs (including $500 for team cars and $500 for their fuel) with the remaining going to Cancer Council.
+Up to 43% of the initial $5,000 is used to cover event organising costs (including $500 for team cars and $500 for their fuel) with the remaining amount going to Cancer Council.

-For all funds raised over $4,000, the Cancer Council receives at least 66.5% of funds raised.
+For all funds raised over $5,000, the Cancer Council receives at least 72% of the funds raised.

-The percentages going to Cancer Council increases if the full $500 for the car is not needed and/or the car sells in the auction which adds to the total funds raised for the team and other budgeted costs can be reduced or avoided.
-The percentages listed here are based on minimum fundraising goals reached ($4,000) and maximum budgeted costs, so we are usually able to achieve higher percentages for the Cancer Council.
+The percentages going to Cancer Council increase if the full $500 for the car is not claimed and/or the car sells at the auction which adds to the total funds raised and other budgeted costs can be reduced or avoided.
+The percentages listed here are based on minimum fundraising goals reached ($5,000) and maximum budgeted costs, so we are usually able to achieve higher percentages for Cancer Council.

 Can we join forces with another team for fundraising efforts?

-Yes, you can have more than one car in your team, but you must register each car separately and just use the same team name.
-Each car must raise the $4,000 minimum.
+Yes, you can have more than one car in your team, but you must register each car/team separately and just use the same team name.
+Each car/team must raise the $5,000 minimum.